-For whatever reason, I was drawn to exploring how these types of damaged people (none of my characters are comics, but they are basically high-functioning damaged people) face the secrets of their pasts in order to move on with their lives.
+For whatever reason, I was drawn to exploring how these types of damaged people face the secrets of their pasts in order to move on with their lives.
+(None of my characters are comics, but they are basically high-functioning damaged people.)

 As I continued to explore what it means to “reveal yourself,” I discovered other words – responsibility and self-forgiveness.
 This process became an excavation as I imagined characters in relation to one another and explored the structure questions that speak to the key stages in the hero’s journey.
 I also worked with the writing exercises that we use in the 90-Day Screenplay workshop and began to discover who these characters were and how they related to each other.

 My film is ultimately about connection, but through this process, I came to understand some things about connection that I didn’t previously realize.
 We can connect in all sorts of ways, and not all of them are positive.
 Connection can be an attempt to control, to stay in denial, to punish.
 But if one stays with it, eventually we discover that none of these strategies sustain us.
 If we are willing, we move inexorably toward connection by gradually telling our truths.

 The ending surprised me.
 I rewrote it fifteen minutes before we began our first day of shooting.
 It was a bizarre experience.
 After having lived with the story for so long, I woke up on the day I was supposed to start directing it and . . .
 I realized that it didn’t feel true.
 There we were after countless script readings, workshopping it for a year and a half, and on the first day of principal photography, I told my producer how I thought it should end.
 We both started laughing.
 We agreed that it was the truest and most organic resolution to the dilemma.